0/Boltzmannizer/README.md

 * [`wxPython`](http://wxpython.org/)

 Note that `wxPython` can't be installed through `pip`, so you will need to install it manually first.

+This package should be compatible with both Python 2.6 and 2.7, and has been tested on Linux and Mac OS X.

+It is highly recommended that this package is installed and run inside a [virtualenv](http://www.virtualenv.org/).
+The `wxPython` dependency makes this non-trivial, but it is still possible.
+The use of [wheels](http://wheel.readthedocs.org) is also encouraged, as they make the virtualenv experience _much_ better.

 ## Running